GrahamDumpleton-abandoned/lab-dropper-operator/workshop/content/setup-environment.md

 cat .workshop/resources/customresourcedefinitions.yaml
 ```

 Because the operator is going to need to create resources, it runs with its own service account which has been granted the roles it needs.
-To See the roles it has been granted, run:
+To see the roles it has been granted, run:

 ```execute
 cat .workshop/resources/clusterroles.yaml